GeminiDRSoftware/AstroFaker/doc/methods.rst

   This method simulates the effect of photon shot noise on the data by adding Gaussian random variates to the pixel data.
-The standard deviation of these variates is given by the square root of the counts in electrons of each pixel, multiplied by the supplied scale factor.
+The standard deviation of these variates is given by the square root of the counts in electrons of each pixel (or zero for negative pixel values), multiplied by the supplied scale factor.
 Appropriate scaling is performed if the data are in ADU, using the value of the *gain* descriptor.

   This method can be run on a sliced or unsliced object.